 “It will be a building where people can easily find their way and understand what is going on.
 It will be a building where literally, in the courtroom, we’ve improved how justice will be done by excellent translation services and sound systems, all of which are important to the justice system,” said Waller.

 Chair Deborah Kafoury introduced Commissioner Judy Shiprack as the heart of the project.
 Shiprack described the years of obstacles in pushing the courthouse project forward.
-The project gained momentum with a Multnomah County Board decision to move forward after feasibility studies in 2012.
-The county would later partner with the state to fund the project.
+The project gained momentum with a Multnomah County Board decision to move forward with the project in 2012.
+The county would partner with the state to fund the project in 2013.

 “With the benefits of all of those partners pushing on this impossible obstacle, we have arrived where we are today,” said Shiprack.